AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/AdditionalNotes.md

 1. The deployment workflow should work as expected for this application, as long as you've followed the other steps correctly.
 Don't forget you can't deploy without:

-- Your secret "publish profile" being set correctly
+- Your secret `publish profile` being set correctly
 - You must update the workflow to contain the correct web application name.
 - If you are NOT using a slot, then remove the slot portion of the deployment.